Webstrates/Spatialstrates/docs/code-structure.md

 ### [📦Import Mapping](/fragment-sync/Core/ImportMapping.wpm)

 Includes the [import map](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) used in `import` statements.
 It uses the `esm.sh` CDN for serving ES modules.
+As the import map script needs to be present in the DOM on load, this package needs to be embedded into a webstrate in order to work properly.

 For development we use the `?dev` version of modules in the import map.
 We also use the `*` operator in front of modules, which prevents the import of dependencies.
 This is necessary as some packages otherwise import different versions of React or R3F, which causes all kinds of issues.
 For some packages, like Vega or D3, we omit the `*` operator as those are largely self-contained and so far did not cause conflicts with other packages.